-Digital currencies consist of cryptocurrency denominated assets and are included in current assets.
+Digital currencies consist of cryptocurrency denominated assets (note 4) and are included in current assets.
 Digital currencies are carried at their fair value determined by the spot rate less costs to sell.
 The digital currency market is still a new market and is highly volatile; historical prices are not necessarily indicative of future value; a significant change in the market prices for digital currencies would have a significant impact on the Company's earnings and financial position.

-(iv) Warrant liability
+(iv) Impairment of goodwill